sushantvema/sushantvema.github.io/content/notes/deepeval.md

 > [!NOTE]
 > > "DeepEval and RAGAs have very similar implementations, but RAGAs metrics are not self-explaining, mkaing it much harder to debug unsatisfactory results." - [Top 5 Open-Source LLM Evaluation Frameworks in 2024](https://dev.to/guybuildingai/-top-5-open-source-llm-evaluation-frameworks-in-2024-98m#:~:text=DeepEval%20and%20RAGAs%20have%20very,harder%20to%20debug%20unsatisfactory%20results.)
+There is a notion of a `Dataset` (an evaluation dataset) which is a collection of `LLMTestCase`s and/or `Golden`s.
+There are two paradigmatic approaches to evaluating datasets in `deepeval`:
+  - using `@pytest.mark.parametrize` and `assert_test`
+  - using `evaluate`

+> [!NOTE]
+  > A `Golden` is very similar to an `LLMtestCase` but they are more flexible since they don't require an `actual_output` at initialization. *While test cases are always ready for evaluation, a `Golden` isn't.*

+There's almost something called a [Synthesizer](https://docs.confident-ai.com/docs/evaluation-datasets-synthetic-data) which looks interesting.
+This feels like some sort of iterative process to generate at best a "realistic" "out of sample" evaluation dataset or at worst, a vast corpus of data of different complexities, which might cover unexpected edge cases.
+Here's a [great article about how deepeval's Synthesizer was built](https://www.confident-ai.com/blog/the-definitive-guide-to-synthetic-data-generation-using-llms).

+Another useful abstraction is [Metrics](https://docs.confident-ai.com/docs/metrics-introduction) and [Test Cases](https://docs.confident-ai.com/docs/evaluation-test-cases).
+Think of metrics as "rulers" and test cases as what you're actually measuring.
+There are custom and default metrics.
+Metrics can be other `LLM-Eval` or `classic` metrics.
+A classic metric is one whose criteria isn't evaluated using an LLM.
+This quote from the docs provides great insight into how DeepEval implements LLM evaluations:
+> deepeval also offers default metrics.
+Most default metrics offered by deepeval are LLM-Evals, which means they are evaluated using LLMs.
+This is deliberate because LLM-Evals are versatile in nature and better align with human expectations when compared to traditional model based approaches. deepeval's LLM-Evals are a step up to other implementations because they:
+- are extra reliable as LLMs are only used for extremely specific tasks during evaluation to greatly reduce stochasticity and flakiness in scores.
+- provide a comprehensive reason for the scores computed.
+All of deepeval's default metrics output a score between 0-1, and require a threshold argument to instantiate.
+A default metric is only successful if the evaluation score is equal to or greater than threshold.

+DeepEval allows us to [use any custom LLM for evaluation](https://docs.confident-ai.com/docs/metrics-introduction#using-a-custom-llm).
+Although not explicitly mentioned, we should be able to use the OpenAI API with our model-serving endpoint on Databricks with no problem

+There are also protocols for Async and debugging metrics.

+DeepEval is a framework developed by Confident AI.
+DeepEval can integrate into their platform which is similar to other monitoring platforms.
+But it isn't self-hostable.
+I need to work on designing an integration between DeepEval and MLflow, since MLflow is default in Databricks platforms.

+# Intro to DeepEval
 [DeepEval](https://github.com/confident-ai/deepeval) is an open-source LLM evaluation framework created in August 2023 by [Confident AI](https://www.confident-ai.com/).
 > Pytest unit-testing but for LLM outputs